g110056012/ph-value-classification-with-Auto-encoder/README.md

 # ph-value-classification-with-Auto-encoder

-There are three types of anthocyanin, which are  LPE__calibrated, PFPE__calibrated, Jabuticaba_calibrated.
+There are four types of anthocyanin, which are  LPE__calibrated, PFPE__calibrated, Jabuticaba_calibrated, DFPE.

 ## STEPS:
 1. Using Mask R-CNN pretrained model to implement object detection task for the bottle object.